 Currently, the following AP Series expansion modules are compatible with DP-H Series laboratory power supplies:

-Depending on the maximum voltage and current, the module is manufactured in 19″ 1RU 1/2, 2RU or 3RU construction and protects your power supply from reverse currents, which can occur when operating with large capacitive or inductive loads.
-Thus, you do not need an additional protective circuit between the power supply and your load, which reduces the effort enormously.
+Depending on the maximum voltage and current, the module is manufactured in 19″ 1U 1/2, 2U, or 3U designs and protects your power supply unit from reverse currents that can occur when operating with large capacitive or inductive loads.
+This means you do not need any additional protective circuitry between the power supply unit and your load, which greatly reduces the effort involved.

-Model AP8: Additional EMC filter with capacitance on the output side.
+Model AP8: Additional EMC filter with output capacity

-Some loads require a cleaner voltage than the power supply can deliver in the basic configuration, or on the contrary generate very strong interferences (e.g. by high frequency current draw with very steep edges - square wave) which can influence the control of the power supply at high currents.
-For these cases we have developed the AP8 module which combines a three-stage EMC filter with a large fast capacitance to further stabilize the output voltage of the power supply in critical applications on the one hand and to protect the power supply from influences by loads on the other hand.
-This combination guarantees a stable output voltage even under the highest load of complex high frequency loads.
+Some loads require a cleaner voltage than the power supply unit can deliver in its basic configuration, or, conversely, generate very strong interference (e.g., due to high-frequency current consumption with very steep edges—square wave) which can affect the control of the power supply unit at high currents.
+For these cases, we have developed the AP8 module, which combines a three-stage EMC filter with a large fast capacitance to further stabilize the output voltage of the power supply in critical applications and to protect the power supply from influences caused by loads.
+This combination guarantees a stable output voltage even under maximum load from complex high-frequency loads.

 Versatile back